3 Essential Marketing Funnel Stages That Delight and Convert Leads

 Writing content for sales funnels involves talking to the customer directly by using “you” and “your” pronouns and staying away from shining the light on yourself and your greatness.
 Try to turn all the “I” or “we” into “you” by making your language always focus on how every point you make is of service to the customer.

-For example, if your customer service is an asset, you can change the sentence “we have such amazing customer service, that 90% percent of our customers come back to us simply because of it” to “our customers found that their needs were met most thoroughly through our friendly customer service, which made them more loyal to the brand.”
+For example, if your customer service is an asset, you can change the sentence “we have such amazing customer service, that 90% percent of our clients come back to us simply because of it” to “our patrons found that their needs were met most thoroughly through our friendly customer service, which made them more loyal to the brand.”
 As you can see, you can turn the same information into more customer-centric syntax that will come across more effectively to your audience.

 Always be clear in your messaging, think of all the benefits of your offer you can relate in your copy, and speak to the aspects of your offer that could cause hesitation, and you’ll be on your way to becoming a copywriting aficionado!